acr-lfr/generate-it/README.md

 ___

-OpenAPI Nodegen is an opensourced project from [acrontum](https://www.acrontum.de/) and requires NodeJS 10+ LTS to run.
+OpenAPI Nodegen is an opensourced project from [acrontum](https://www.acrontum.de/) written in TypeScript and is tested on NodeJS 12 LTS.